-Cataracts affect the lens of the eye.
-The lens is a transparent film that focuses the images seen by the eye on the light-sensitive retina at the back of the eye.
+A cataract is when the natural lens is no longer clear.
+The lens in your eye is initially clear and it focuses the images seen by the eye on the light-sensitive retina at the back of the eye.
 As cataracts develop the lens begins to become cloudy.
 This increases to the point where it eventually impacts vision, particularly at night.
 Cataracts are the most common cause of vision loss in people over the age of 40; they are the principal cause of blindness across the world.

-Proteins present in the lens form clumps; this is the beginning of a cataract.
-As the clumps become larger, they interfere with vision more, blocking some of the light coming through the lens.
-This is a slow process; the person doesn’t usually know their vision is becoming cloudy.
+The most common reason is when the proteins present in the lens start to denature.
+As this denaturing condition worsens the lens gets yellow and cloudier to the point where it interferes with the vision more, blocking some of the light coming through the lens.
+This is usually a slow process, and the patient doesn’t often realize their vision is becoming more cloudy.
 Eventually, the cloudiness will be to a degree that it can appear you’re looking through a perpetually dirty window.

 Who Is At Risk For Developing Cataracts?

 Cataracts are common as we age.
 It’s estimated that by the time an American turns 80, he or she has a 50/50 chance of either having cataracts or having already had surgery to address them.
 Surgery is the only treatment option for cataracts.